rohansingh2023/Social-Media/README.md

 # Social-Media

-Built using NextJS, GraphQl, TailwindCSS, Typescript, Socket-Io, Express and MongoDB
+Built using NextJS, GraphQl, TailwindCSS, Typescript, Socket-Io, NodeJS (Express), Go (Gin) and MongoDB

 - It includes all the latest web technologies ranging from NextJs to GraphQL
 - Some of it's features include post, like, comment, friend/unfriend, chat, etc.